aisingapore/Novella/README.md

 This library allows you to query the most transactionally similar item using semantic information based on a list of users, items and user-item interactions.

+It is beneficial that users of this repo are somewhat familiar with these concepts: collaborative filtering, deep learning and nearest neighbours.

 * [Requirements](#requirements)
 * [Quick start](#quick-start)
 * [How it works](#how-it-works)